10high/Fluid-Typography-Calculator/README.md

 - [x] limit character input to 4
     - [-] while also allowing for switching between keyboard and GUI
-            //I failed at this on mobile for the reasons noted above.
+            //*I failed at this on mobile for the reasons noted above.*

 - [-] if first number is 0, removes it from front.
-            // I actually implemented this in the original version, but didn't redo it when I switched to the new input validation system because I thought it's unnecessary overkill.
+            // *I actually implemented this in the original version, but didn't redo it when I switched to the new input validation system because I thought it's unnecessary overkill.*

 - [x] only permitted characters (digits) allowed for input